gferhpc/supercomputing.tue.nl/docs/documentation/steps/jobs/slurmviewer.md

 # Slurm Viewer

-Slurm Viewer (**slurm-viewer**) is a Graphical Command Line Interface to the Slurm Schduler.
-View the status of a SLURM cluster, including nodes and patitions/queues.
-It is avaialbe as a [module](https://supercomputing.tue.nl/documentation/steps/software/) on the login node and needs initialisation once.
+[Slurm Viewer](https://gitlab.com/lkeb/slurm_viewer){:target=_blank} (**slurm-viewer**) is a Graphical Command Line Interface to the Slurm Scheduler.
+View the status of a SLURM cluster, including nodes and partitions/queues.
+It is available as a [module](../../steps/software/index.md) on the login node and needs initialization once.

 Load the module